 Can You Walk in Your Customers’ Shoes?

 You’ll find many explanations on how to create a customer journey map that say to take the customer journey yourself – to walk in their shoes.
-You can do this to familiarize yourself with your user journey, or if you don’t have the time to involve others, but any journey map based on your experience of “walking in their shoes” will be limited in insight and accuracy.
+You can do this to familiarize yourself with your customer journey or if you don’t have the time to involve others, but any journey map based on your experience of “walking in their shoes” will be limited in insight and accuracy.

 You’re too close to your own projects to see them without bias.
-You know how you want users to perceive the experience, so you’ll perceive it that way.
+You know how you want leads to perceive the experience, so you’ll perceive it that way.
 You know how your products work, so it will be different for you than for a user with no prior experience.